Digital Estate Planning

 Serving Clients in New York City and the New York Metropolitan Area

-We hear too many stories about a spouse or family member being told to get a court order in order to access their deceased loved one’s or incapacitated person’s social media account, such as Amazon, Facebook, TikTok, Google, or LinkedIn.
+We hear too many stories about a spouse or family member being told to get a court order in order to access their deceased loved one’s or incapacitated person’s digital or social media account, such as Amazon, Facebook, TikTok, Google, or LinkedIn.
 How can you plan ahead and spare your family the expense and delay involved in accessing your digital property?
 Many of us store our important legal and financial documents on our computers.
 More and more of us save our family memories and photographs on our social media accounts (“Digital Assets”).
 These could potentially be locked and/or lost if our family cannot gain access when we are incapacitated or have passed on.
 Here are some helpful things you can do to prevent this:

 1. Inventory your Digital Assets

-Compile a list of hardware, software, and online (including social media) personal, and business accounts.
+Compile a list of hardware, software, and online (including social media) personal and business accounts.
 At the Grimaldi Yeung Law Group, we have a Digital Diary Worksheet that you can find here [this should be a link to the Digital Diary].
 Complete this worksheet and keep this list in a secure but available location.
 Advise your fiduciaries or a trusted family member of the location of this list.

 2. Appoint your digital fiduciary